-• Each QQC day three or four students (the "QQC Leaders") will submit a Quotation, Question, or Comment through the Collab "Discussion" tool by 10:15 on the morning of class.
-(I encourage you to complete these the night before.)
+• For each QQC day, there will be two or three "QQC Leaders."
+Each leader will post a Quotation, Question, or Comment through the Canvas "Discussion" tool (ideally) the night before class or (at the latest) by 10:15am on the day of class.

 Your QQC should begin with a quotation from the reading, a question you would like to discuss, or a comment about the reading.
-Then you should, in 2-4 paragraphs, explain why you chose it: what did you find interesting, confusing, thought-provoking, etc.
+Then you should, in 2-3 paragraphs, explain why you chose it: what did you find interesting, confusing, thought-provoking, etc.

-- During the first 45 minutes of our class time (10:30am-11:15am) everyone will read the posts and respond at least once to each (except your own if you are a Leader). - We will take a break and begin our in-person meeting at 11:30.
+- In the morning, and no later than the first 30 minutes of our class time (10:30am-11:00am), everyone (Leaders and Followers) will respond.
+Followers will reply at least once to each of the posts.
+Leaders will reply at least once to each of the posts other than their own, and are encouraged to reply to one or more replies to their post. - We will take a break and begin our in-person meeting at 11:15am.
 When we begin in-person class we will have a set of discussion threads.